List of Marvel Comics characters: A: Tess

 After being possessed by Knull the four symbiotes possess a bickering family, with Agony taking the mother Tess.
 The symbiotes head to New York to assist in Carnage's quest before hunting Dylan Brock and Normie Osborn, only to be defeated by the Maker and separated from their hosts.
 Still under Knull's possession, Agony merges with her siblings, but is defeated by Andi Benton.

 Gemma Shin

 Agony's fourth host is Gemma Shin, a communications director who is secretly a terrorist.
 Now led by the Carnage symbiote, Agony and the other three symbiote enforcers participate in a conspiracy involving the Friends of Humanity, only to be defeated by Flash Thompson, Silence and Toxin.
 While her fellow symbiotes are taken into Alchemax's custody, Agony manages to escape.
 Agony subsequently joined Mayor Wilson Fisk's Thunderbolts after the outlawing of superhero activities.
 She assists Electro, Rhino, and U.S. Agent in taking down Moon Knight.

 Navaan Tadjvar

 During the "Venom War" storyline, Wild Pack member Navaan Tadjvar helps battle the Zombiotes, and is possessed by the Agony symbiote after using the Lethal Protector armband.
-After Navaan is bitten by a Zombiote, Agony leaves him and he subsequently explodes due to the Lethal Protector's kill switch.
+After Tadjvar is bitten by a Zombiote, Agony leaves him and he subsequently explodes due to the Lethal Protector's kill switch.

-Silver Sable

-During the "Venom War" storyline, the Agony symbiote possessed Silver Sable following Navaan Tadjvar's death.